MAdem01/PokemonLibrary/README.md

 📋 All Pokémon Screen: Browse or search the full Pokédex.

-📖 Details View: View stats, types, and abilities.
+📖 Details View: View stats, types, and evolutions.

 💾 Offline Support: Pokémon data is stored locally using RoomDB, so you can browse even without an internet connection.